 What can I get from Sky Mobile?

-Sky Mobile deals in 12-month SIM-only plans - you can't get contracts on handsets just yet.
+Sky Mobile deals in some pretty sweet 12-month SIM-only plans.
 Your choices of data allowance are:

 - 1GB data